 A lavender latte is one of those drinks that feels fancy but is surprisingly simple to make at home.
 The key is a good homemade lavender simple syrup — it takes about 10 minutes and transforms a regular latte into something genuinely special.
+(The full syrup method, plus vanilla, caramel, and brown sugar variations, is in our simple syrup recipe guide.)

 This guide covers everything: the syrup recipe, the latte ratios, an iced lavender latte version, and tips to get the flavor balance right.